 This foal was euthanised at 21 days of age due to a spontaneous leg fracture.

-Microscopic investigation of the lymphoid organs were consistent with a defect in primary immune organ development, and the specific immune response.
+Microscopic investigation of the lymphoid organs was consistent with a defect in primary immune organ development, and the specific immune response.
 Problems were seen in the thymus, the spleen and peripheral lymph nodes.

 Discussing their findings, the study team said the ST14 gene had essential roles in skin and hair follicle development, with mutations causing related conditions in humans and mice.